openstack/neutron/doc/source/admin/deploy-ovs-ha-dvr.rst

       also appear on network node 1 because of creation prior to enabling distributed routing.

 #.
-Launch an instance with an interface on the addtional self-service network.
+Launch an instance with an interface on the additional self-service network.
    For example, a CirrOS image using flavor ID 1.

    .. code-block:: console